Google's parent reports slowest quarterly growth in 2 years

 Besides the current economic certain, both Snap and Facebook have been hurt by privacy protections that Apple imposed last year to prevent social media services and a wide variety of other apps from tracking people’s interests and locations on iPhones to help sell ads without users’ permission.
 That safeguard hasn’t affected Google as much because its search engine can learn so much about people from their queries.

+Although the company is better positioned than most to navigate the economic turbulence that appears to be looming ahead, “it’s clear Google has its work cut out for it in the back half of the year," said Insider Intelligence analyst Evelyn Mitchell.

-Even so, Google appears to be girding for a potential recession.
-Its management recently signaled its concern by announcing plans to slow hiring and then went even further by imposing a two-week freeze on extending job offers to candidates.
+Google already began girding for potential recession by recently announcing plans to slow hiring and then went even further by imposing a two-week freeze on extending job offers to candidates.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.